Writing: Colin Le Sueur

 Runic focus: Hand-carved from ash wood, decorated with runes; can be any number of shapes associated with the gods and bestows different powers accordingly

-Sacred waters: Water from the well Urðarbrunnr; can be drunk to regain 8 RES or thrown to cause d10 blast damage to undead
+Sacred waters: Water from the well of fate; drink to regain 8 Res or throw to cause d10 blast damage to undead

 Sacrificial bundle: Crude figure of a person made from moss, twine, and ash; burn at a bonfire to restore 1 point of Vigour